er-arcadio/technical_skills_curriculum/BigO_Lab/README.md

 ## Extensions

-1. Given a list of numbers.
+Given a list of numbers.
 How would you find the indexes of the 2 numbers that add up to the largest sum?

-Take a minute to yourself to think about 2 different solutions.
+1. _[Algorithmic Thinking]_  - Take a minute to yourself to think about 2 different solutions to the prompt.
 Then, share them with your partner and compare.

-2. In the `maxsum.py`, code the solutions that you and your partner came up with in number 1.
-Then as a comment, label each with their time complexity.
+2. _[Code & BigO]_  - In the `maxsum.py`, code the solutions that you and your partner came up with.
+Then as a comment, label each with their BigO time complexity.

-3. [Spicy] I can think of 5 different ways to code number 1.
-Below are the time complexities.
-Come up with all 5 ways (or potentially more)!
+3. [Spicy] I can think of 5 different ways to code the prompt.
+Below are the time complexities I found.
+Fill yours into the number below, then come up with at least 1-2 more ways to solve the prompt.
+Repeat steps 1 and 2 with them.
+    1. O(n)
-    - O(n) - (2 different O(n) ways)
+    2. O(n) - _There's two different O(n) ways_
-    - O(n * log n)
+    3. O(n * log n)
-    - O(1) - Hint: there's an exeption here
+    4. O(1) - _Hint: there's an exception here_
-    - O(n^2)
+    5. O(n^2)

 ## Hints & Resources